dot-slash-CS/Schedule-Builder/README.md

 - takes course identification information for a number of sections from the user through a webpage
 - searches WebAdvisor for the sections
 - parses section information from the Section Information page

+At the moment, *ScheduleBuilder* does not:
+- display weekly semester courseload in a calendar layout

 ##Miscellaneous Mentions